sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/resources.rst

 :Values: * `sqlite` - Embedded SQLite database
          * `email-client` - Email client configuration.
          * `lets-encrypt` - Let's Encrypt ACME client.
-         * `process-monitor` - Monitor computer resources used by SFTPPlus.
+         * `analytics-engine` - Monitor computer resources used by SFTPPlus.
 :Description:
     This option specifies the type of the resource.